geovlazar/core/README.md

   * dot - graphviz version 2.43.0 (0)
   * java 17 2021-09-14 LTS
   * PlantUML version 1.2022.6 (Tue Jun 21 13:34:49 EDT 2022)
+Shell integration
+  * run `eval "$(deno run -A --unstable Taskfile.ts shell-contribs)"`
 ```

 If you get any error messages for `dot`, `Java`, or `PlantUML` then you will not
 get auto-generated entity relationship diagrams (ERDs).

+For "Shell integration" you can run
+`eval "$(deno run -A --unstable Taskfile.ts shell-contribs)"` in each shell you
+start or add the `eval` to your ZSH/Bash config.

+Once you run `eval` of `shell-contribs` then you'll have the `path-task` alias
+available in your shell.

+The `path-task` alias is a convenient way of calling `Taskfile.ts` tasks without
+giving the full `deno run -A --unstable Taskfile.ts` prefix before the
+command/task.

 ## Conventions